mikedeskevich/covidsim/covidsim.md

 ---
-title: Modeling Infection Disease
+title: Modeling Infectious  Disease
 date: March 20, 2020
 author: Michael Deskevich (mikedeskevich@gmail.com)
 ---

-# Modeling Infection Disease
+# Modeling Infectious Disease

 * I'm a modeler at heart and I wanted to see if all of the _Social Distancing_ being prescribed makes a difference.
 I have a gut feeling that it does, and that we're doing the right thing here, as opposed to the UK, which is going for herd immunity as their solution.
 * My plan here is to make a _very simple_ model with some _very rough assumptions_ that I've pulled out of the media and do a series of models to track the number of people infected and the number dead while an infectious disease makes it's way through a city.